mitakeey/alx-low_level_programming/README.md

-# This is an extended pointers, arrays and strings project
+#This is the last series of pointers, arrays and strings